sanfinity-Iot/openremote/Developer-Guide:-Working-on-Manager.md

 TODO: If we could get rid of this wart, that would be nice...

 ## Running and debugging the Manager

+Make sure required testing services are running as described in [[Creating a custom project|Developer Guide: Creating a custom project]].

 Set up a *Run Configuration*: